pswens/ControlsAssessmentSpecifications/docs/source/Controls2.md

 3. Compare the scan results to the authorized software list in `GV5`
     1. Enumerate unauthorized software identified on assets (M2)
-4. Conduct subsquent scan of assets identified in Operation 1 as dictated by timeframe in Input 3
+4. Conduct a subsequent scan of assets identified in Operation 1 as dictated by the timeframe in Input 3
-    1. Compare to list generated in Operation 3 (M2)
+    1. Compare to a list generated in Operation 3 (M2)
 5. For each software still present in Operation 4, check the authorized software list in `GV5`
     1. Software that remains installed and is not listed in `GV5` is placed on the unaddressed software list (M3) for that asset.